 “Thank you for helping these exceptional students become the angels we call nurses,” Mrs. Cizik said.

-Norville, a prominent and long-serving television anchor, began her speech giving thanks to PARTNERS, nursing educators, practicing nurses, and students.
+Norville, a prominent and long-serving television anchor, began her speech by giving thanks to PARTNERS, nursing educators, practicing nurses, and students.
 “You choose to care for others, so thank you on behalf of all the people who will feel your healing touch,” she told the students.
-Her talk featured highlights from her bestselling book, “Thank You Power,” that examines the science behind the benefits of gratitude.
+Her talk featured highlights from her bestselling book, “Thank You Power,” which examines the science behind the benefits of gratitude.

 PARTNERS achieved its initial fundraising goal prior to the event approached the $150,000 mark during the luncheon as supporters utilized a text-to-give option to make real-time gifts.
 Corporate and hospital sponsors included H-E-B, MD Anderson Cancer Center, Houston Methodist, Memorial Hermann, and Texas Children’s Hospital.